Gourav-Sedhai/Machine-Learning48/README.md

 # Machine-Learning49
 Machine Learning with Python.
 -----------------------------
 Example on Tensorboard and how to implement it.
-Learning phase.
 And examples on lambda expressions.